-I knew there had to be other women like me out there who embrace their individuality and love to blur the lines between boho and western.
+I knew there had to be other women like me out there who embrace their individuality and love to blur the lines between boho and western style.

 My obsession with jewellery began as a child when an eccentric aunt passed away and left me a carrier bag of random jewellery collections from around the world!

-After many years of teaching art in secondary schools, I became chronically ill with ME and Fibromyalgia (and still struggle with the condition).
-As horrific as this was, it brought with it a huge positive - it made me focus on what made my soul shine!
+After many years of teaching art in secondary schools, I became chronically ill with ME / Fibromyalgia (and still struggle with the condition).
+As challenging as this was, it brought with it a huge positive - it made me focus on what made my soul shine!

-My creations encapsulate the wonder and beauty of an eclectic mix of cultures from spiritual Bali to wild Texas!
+My creations and curated ranges encapsulate the wonder and beauty of an eclectic mix of cultures from spiritual Bali to wild Texas!

 Boho Buffalo has been featured in Tatler and WM magazines as well as radio coverage from BBC2 and continues to supply happy customers across the world!
 I'm also very proud to be supporting fair trade craft workers by outsourcing to projects in Peru, Ethiopia, Bali, Guatemala and India.
 My creativity was what gave me hope and focus when I was poorly and so I am thrilled to be collaborating with DKARY who give ethical, skilled employment to women with physical disabilities.